-The states in which judges, when they are involved, are instructed to consider a minor's best interests are: Alaska, Arizona, Arkansas, Colorado, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Montana, Nevada, New Hampshire, North Carolina, Ohio, Pennsylvania, Utah, Virginia, and West Virginia.
-In the majority of these states, however, judges are involved only in a small minority of cases.
+Many states require judges, when they are involved, to consider the minors' best interests: Alaska, Arizona, Arkansas, Colorado, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Montana, Nevada, New Hampshire, North Carolina, Ohio, Utah, Virginia, and West Virginia.
+In some of these states, however, judges are involved only in a small minority of cases.